MICCAI Educational Challenge 2026 - From Pixels to Patients

 Prize

 All submissions will first be judged by a panel of experts, using an objective evaluation of the achievement of the tutorial goal.
-Tutorials will be scored based on:
+Tutorials will be scored based on:- Accuracy of content

 By submitting to the MEC, you (and your co-authors) agree that your submission will be made publicly and freely available on the MEC educational challenge materials website by the MICCAI Student Board.